What is the role of the QA Manager in an agile environment? Do we really need QA Managers in Agile projects?

 No Day-to-Day Management of Testers

-In Agile, business priorities change frequently and the Scrum Team needs to accommodate to the changing priorities.
+In Agile, business priorities change frequently and the Scrum Team needs to accommodate the changing priorities.
 It is almost impractical to keep up with all the changes especially when there are multiple Scrum Teams in a large organization.

 As Stephen Janaway cites in his blog post on “The End of Road for Test Managers?”